 - You’re good to go – the throttle position sensor has just been reset!

-Some FAQ’s About Throttle Position Sensor
+Some FAQ’s About Throttle Position Sensor of Toyota

 How Do I Reset my Electronic Throttle Control Manually?